Dooders/Dooders/docs/Core.md

 strategies = Strategy.compile(ResourceStrategy)
 ```

 The code above loads the resource strategy, and then compiles it to be used in the simulation.
 The strategy is saved as a file, and then loaded into the simulation.
-In this case for example, the result could be the number of new energy objects = 20.
+In this case, the result could be the number of new energy objects = 20.

 More information on Strategies can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Strategies.md)